Daniella Pellegrini

-Daniella Pellegrini is a South African TV presenter, producer and dubbing artist.
+Daniella Pellegrini (born 25 September 1982) is a South African television presenter, producer, and dubbing artist.

 Early life

-Pellegrini was born in Johannesburg, South Africa and is the last of four children.
-She attended Rivonia Primary School where she began acting in school plays and later attended high school at Eden College in Hyde Park.
-Throughout her school career Pellegrini was a competitive gymnast and tumbler, representing her country internationally over the course of a decade.
-Pellegrini went on to study a communications degree at Rand Afrikaans University where she majored in Journalism, Human Movement Studies and Communications.
+Pellegrini was born in Johannesburg, South Africa, and is the youngest of four children.
+She attended Rivonia Primary School, where she began acting in school plays, and later completed her secondary education at Eden College in Hyde Park.
+After this, Pellegrini earned a communications degree at Rand Afrikaans University, majoring in Journalism, Human Movement Studies, and Communications.

 Career

 Gymnastics and tumbling

-Pellegrini started gymnastics & tumbling at the age of three and had a rewarding 16-year career.
-By the age of seven, Pellegrini was picked to join the Advanced Development Program, which was set up to groom and develop the next generation of Olympic athletes.
-While training as an all round artistic gymnast, Daniella's natural ability for tumbling began to show and in 1992 Pellegrini qualified for the 11th Tumbling & Trampoline World Championships/World Age group Games.
+Pellegrini started gymnastics & tumbling at the age of three and had a 16-year career.
+By the age of seven, Pellegrini was selected to join the Advanced Development Program.
+In 1992 Pellegrini qualified for the 11th Tumbling & Trampoline World Championships/World Age group Games.

-Due to the Apartheid government and international pressure, South Africa had been exiled from international sports competitions for almost a decade and Miss Pellegrini, alongside great tumblers like Tseko Mogotsi, was making history by being one of the first competitors to join the South African national team, to receive Springbok colours and to represent her country on an international platform.
-She went on to win a bronze medal at the 1992 World Age Group Games in Auckland, New Zealand.
+Due to the Apartheid government and international pressure, South Africa had been exiled from international sports competitions for almost a decade.
+Pellegrini, alongside tumblers like Tseko Mogotsi, was one of the first competitors to join the South African national team, to receive Springbok colours, and to represent her country on an international platform.
+She won a bronze medal at the 1992 World Age Group Games in Auckland, New Zealand.

-Throughout the next decade of competing at an international level, Pellegrini represented her country on the national tumbling team earning South African National 8 times.
-She achieved many accolades and throughout her rewarding career she won 56 medals and 15 trophies, the greatest of these being the title of World Champion in her age group in 2001.
+Throughout the next decade of competing at an international level, Pellegrini represented South Africa on the national tumbling team 8 times winning 56 medals and 15 trophies.
 In 2002 Pellegrini received a university scholarship based on her achievements.

 Tumbling awards and titles

 Fitness

-After 8 years of retirement from international sport, Pellegrini rejoined the sporting arena as a competitive fitness athlete in 2010.
-She won her debut competition FAME UK 2010 as well as the 2010 Fitness Britain Fitness Championship, making her the Fitness Champion under two different competitive federations.
+After 8 years of retirement from international sport, Pellegrini began competing again as a competitive fitness athlete in 2010.
+She won her debut competition FAME UK 2010 as well as the 2010 Fitness Britain Fitness Championship.